Tzion0/Cupid/README.md

 Detailed instructions on how to install the project and its dependencies.
 ```
-# Clone the repository
 git clone <URL>
-# Navigate to the repository directory
 cd cupid
-# Install the dependencies required
 pip3 install -r requirements.txt
 ```